forax/pro/README.md

 There is a small demo in the github project [pro-demo](https://github.com/forax/pro-demo/).

 # build instructions
-To compile and build pro, run
+To compile and build pro, run:
 ```
 build.sh
 ```
 pro will bootstrap itself.

-The bootstrap process only works with the latest [jdk9](https://jdk9.java.net/) build, you may have to change the value of the variable JAVA_HOME at the starts of the script build.sh.
+The bootstrap process only works with the latest [jdk9](https://jdk9.java.net/) build, you may have to change the value of the variable JAVA_HOME at the start of the script build.sh.

-Once built, you have an image of the tool in target/pro, this image embeds its own small JDK so no need to install anything Java related to be able to build your application.
+Once built, you have an image of the tool in target/pro.
+This image embeds its own small JDK: no need to install anything Java-related to be able to build your application.
 Obviously, you will need a JDK to run your application.